-5 Questions You Need to Ask References About Job Candidates
+Top 5 Questions to Ask References About Job Candidates

-Whether you want to hire a new company executive or a new personal assistant, finding the right candidate for the job isn't always easy.
-After you’ve waded through all of the applications and resumes, you still have to interview a range of individuals, and then reach out to references to determine who is best qualified and who is the right fit for the job.
+Whether you want to hire a new company executive or a personal assistant, hiring the right candidate isn't always easy.
+After you’ve waded through all of the applications and resumes, you still have to interview a range of individuals, and then reach out to references to determine who is best qualified as the right fit for the job.

 If you’re tempted to skip calling references altogether, don’t make that mistake.
-The best way to find out if a candidate is honest about his or her skills, employment record, and qualifications is to verify them personally.
+The best way to background check a candidate about his or her skills, employment record, and qualifications is to verify them personally.
 You can learn everything about the candidate from their personal sense of integrity to how well they interacted with their fellow employees.

 What should you ask when you call references?
 What questions will give you the best insight into a potential candidate’s dependability and skills?
-How do you make the most of reference checks?
+How do you make the most of the reference checks you're doing?
 These reference checking questions are recommended for employers to ask about candidates regularly but if you want to start with just a few recommended questions, try asking these five.